anoopelias/anoopelias.github.com/content/posts/wasm-micro-runtime-with-rust.md

 It has been an incredible learning experience to get this to work.
 I am looking forward to learning more about Rust, WASM, and microcontrollers.

 Thanks for reading.
 Again, all the code discussed in this post is available in the GitHub repo [here](https://github.com/anoopelias/hello-wasm-esp32).

-Let me know your thoughts, please feel free to open an issue in the GitHub repo with your comments.
+Post your comments in Hacker News [here](https://news.ycombinator.com/item?id=36944054).

 ---